A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Related Work

 \section{Related Work}

 Learnable spatial re-meshing for PDEs has been an active area of research, with advances made in supervised~\cite{pfaff2021learning,song2022m2n,zhang2024towards} and reinforcement learning~\cite{wu2022learning,freymuth2023swarm,yang2023reinforcement} frameworks.
-However, to the best of our knowledge, we are the first to consider learning to temporally re-mesh and utilize data with adaptable temporal resolution, which are both vital for developing models for high-speed flows.
+However, to the best of our knowledge, we are the first to consider learning to temporally re-mesh by utilizing data with adaptable temporal resolution, which is vital for developing models for high-speed flows.
 Works in this direction have instead developed various schemes using temporally uniform data. \cite{wu2025coast} recently introduced a pipeline wherein a timestep prediction model is trained using an unsupervised loss designed to avoid timesteps that are too small.
 A second module then predicts temporal derivatives of various orders such that the solution can be queried using a Taylor expansion at any point up until the predicted timestep, enabling supervision using the temporally-uniform ground truth data.
 Following a similar continuous-time strategy, \cite{janny2024space} propose to learn an interpolator such that arbitrary time points between temporally uniform training data can be queried. \cite{hagnberger2024vectorized} employ a conditional neural field to map from initial conditions to arbitrary query times.
 Other works learn to map forward in time by various multiples of a uniform step size, with \cite{liu2022hierarchical,hamid2024hierarchical} training different models for each step size and \cite{gupta2023towards,herde2024poseidon} training one model to be shared across step sizes using time-conditioned layer norm.
 Importantly, \cite{gupta2023towards,herde2024poseidon} consider the timestep size to be known \textit{a priori}, with \cite{gupta2023towards} treating this as a benchmark for probing the ability of neural solvers to respond to timestep conditioning and \cite{herde2024poseidon} using it as a pre-training task.
-As detailed in~\cref{sec:learning}, this assumption is not realistic in the setting we consider here.
+As detailed in~\cref{sec:learning}, this assumption is not realistic in the setting we consider.
+Adaptive time-stepping extends beyond PDE modeling applications in ML research, with connections to adaptive learning rates~\citep{duchi2011adaptive,tieleman2012lecture,kingma2015adam} and continuous-time generative models~\citep{song2021scorebased,lipman2023flow}.